julianrubisch/better-stimulus/error_handling/global-error-handler.md

 Within this ApplicationController define a new `handleError` function.
 Here this function creates a small context object with the id of the current user (you can pass all context information that can help you debug: environment, subscription status, etc).

 Stimulus includes a largely undocumented error handler (see links below).
-By default, this error handle catches all Stimulus internal errors and output a prettify `console.log`.
+By default, this error handle catches all Stimulus internal errors and output a prettified `console.log`.

 Within our `handleError` function we can call this `application.handleError` with our custom context to have a single function being responsible to manage and report errors.